Determinant/cppromise/README.rst

     promise_t::reject() const;

-Reject the promise without empty reason.
+Reject the promise with empty reason.
 This may reject the other promises waiting for the current promise recursively.
 When a promise is rejected, the registered ``on_rejected()`` function should be expecting on argument, otherwise a type mismatch is thrown.